 Stoli (short for Stolichnaya) was a Soviet vodka, but it gained so much popularity that the business continued after the dissolution of the Soviet Union.
 You’ve probably seen or sipped their regular best-selling bottle, but this Elit is special.
 It upgrades normal Stoli with pure winter wheat and a freeze filtering process that produces an incredibly smooth taste.
 As Vodka Buzz reviewer Robert Brodrecht puts it, Soli Elit, “takes all the good characteristics of Stoli and refines away all the bad.”
 Although you can certainly mix Elit, we don’t recommend it.
 Instead, enjoy this stuff straight, on the rocks or in a very dry martini.

 BEST CELEBRITY BRAND

 This vodka brand founded by Kate Hudson is relatively new but already receiving rave reviews, making it one of the best vodka brands founded by a celebrity.
-Upon realizing that no other vodka brands were quite to her liking, and none of them were founded by women, so she decided to create her own.
-King St. vodka is made with alkaline water which gives it a smooth, round mouthfeel and a delightful finish.
+Upon realizing that no other vodka brands were quite to her liking, and none of them were founded by women, Hudson decided to create her own.
+King St. Vodka is made with alkaline water which gives it a smooth, round mouthfeel and a delightful finish.
 It’s also distilled seven times and made using entirely non-GMO corn making it as clean, pure and healthy as possible.
 It’s also completely gluten-free.

 13. Nikka Coffey Vodka